Olisa Metuh: Political life

 He later acted as the secretary of the National Peace and Reconciliatory Committee of the party for two years.

-In 2002, he was appointed as the chairman of the Cross River State Electoral Panel.
+In 2002, he was appointed as the chairman of the Cross River State electoral panel.

-He was later appointed as member of the People's Democratic Party constitution review panel.
+He was later appointed as a member of the Peoples Democratic Party constitution review panel.

-In 2006, he became the chairman of Abia State electoral panel and also took part in the supervision of all the primaries in Abia State.
+In 2006, he became the chairman of the Abia State electoral panel and also took part in the supervision of all the primaries in Abia State.